bicknell/DCC-Mobile-Decoder/hardware/decoders/Wired-N-1A-2-1/README.md

 ## Intended Use Case

-Used for any hard wired N scale application, from locomotives that do not support drop in decoders, to passenger car and caboose lighting operations.
+Used for any hard wired N/Z scale application, from locomotives that do not support drop in decoders, to passenger car and caboose lighting operations.

 ## Schematic